Vince Staples (album)

 Vince Staples is the fourth studio album by American rapper Vince Staples.
-It was released on July 9, 2021, through Motown Records and Blacksmith Records.
+It was released on July 9, 2021, through Motown and Blacksmith Records.
+At 22 minutes and 2 seconds, it is the shortest album in Staples' discography.
+It features a single guest appearance from Fousheé; production was entirely handled by Kenny Beats, who had produced most tracks on FM!
+(2018).

 The album received acclaim from critics, with the conversational lyrics and production highlighted.

 Background

 Vince Staples' runtime is approximately 22 minutes, the same length as his last project, FM!
 The album, like his last, was produced by Kenny Beats.

 Staples revealed the track list of the album via Instagram.
 He released the singles "Law of Averages" and "Are You with That?" on June 18 and July 6, 2021, respectively.